-There are two primary ways to use ON1 Effects 2018 with Lightroom, via the Plug-In Extras command in the File menu and the Edit In command in the Photo menu.
+There are two primary ways to use ON1 Effects 2019 with Lightroom, via the Plug-In Extras command in the File menu and the Edit In command in the Photo menu.

-ACCESSING EFFECTS 2018 VIA 'PLUG-IN EXTRAS'
+ACCESSING EFFECTS 2019 VIA 'PLUG-IN EXTRAS'

-Accessing ON1 Effects 2018 from the File > Plug-in Extras menu is the preferred way to access the app.
-It has the most flexibility in how the files are handled.
-To edit an image in Effects, select the image in Lightroom, go the File menu, select the Plug-In Extras submenu, and choose ON1 Effects 2018.
+Accessing ON1 Effects 2019 from the File > Plug-in Extras menu is the preferred way to access the app.
+It gives you the most flexibility in how the files are handled.
+To edit an image in Effects, select the image in Lightroom, go the File menu and select the Plug-In Extras submenu, and choose ON1 Effects 2019.

-The Plug-In Extras submenu, is found in Lightroom's File menu.
+The Plug-In Extras submenu is found in Lightroom's File menu.